-The main ingredient in cigarettes, chewing tobacco, cigars, and snuff is the addictive drug Nicotine, which is also used as an insecticide.
+Nicotine is the main ingredient in cigarettes, chewing tobacco, cigars, and snuff.
+It is an extremely addictive drug.
+Nicotine is also an insecticide.

 How Does Nicotine Affect the Brain?

-Nicotine increases levels of the neurotransmitter dopamine, as does heroin, cocaine and marijuana.
+Nicotine increases levels of the neurotransmitter dopamine, as does heroin, cocaine, and marijuana.
 Dopamine affects the brain pathways that control reward and pleasure.
-There have been studies that suggest that additional compounds in cigarette smoke, such as acetaldehyde, may enhance nicotine’s affects on the brain.
+There have been studies that suggest that additional compounds in cigarette smoke, such as acetaldehyde, may enhance nicotine’s effects on the brain.

 When smokers try to quit, they will experience withdrawal symptoms including powerful cravings for a cigarette, irritability, attention difficulties, sleep disturbances, and increased appetite.